ekorchmar/ohdsi-hekate/CONTRIBUTING.md

 ```

 `requirements.txt` file contains all development dependencies, including `pre-commit` hooks and `scalene` profiler.
 To
-install all dependencies, run:
+install all optional dependencies, run:
 ```bash
 pip install -r requirements.txt
 ```

 > [!WARNING]
-> We are using bleeding edge libraries like Polars that has an unstable API.
-It is recommended to use the exact
+> We are well aware of shortcomings of `venv` and `requirements.txt` for managing dependencies.
+However, switching to
-> versions of the libraries specified in `requirements.txt` to avoid any compatibility issues.
+> a different tool is not a priority at the moment.
+Please be cautious when managing dependencies.

 ### Code style
 We use `ruff` for Python code formatting.
 SQL scripts in `reference/` are formatted with `sqlfluff`.